Bahnhofstr. 29

 Vilshofen an der Donau

-If you want to round off your excursion with something sweet, you have the opportunity to do so at Café Saxinger.
-It is located on Kirchplatz in Vilshofen's old town.
+If you want to round off your excursion with something sweet, you can do so at Café Saxinger.
+It is located on the church square in Vilshofen's old town centre.

-A good cup of coffee and a juicy slice of strawberry cake, Zwetschgendatschi or a piece of Sachertorte to go with it?
+A good cup of coffee and a juicy slice of strawberry cake, plum tart or a slice of Sacher torte?
 At Saxinger, guests are spoilt for choice.
-For over 20 years, they have been serving freshly baked goods from their own pastry shop.
-But hearty dishes with seasonal ingredients are also on the menu.
-In the warm season, there are pleasantly shaded seats in the outdoor area, and if you like a hearty breakfast, this is also the place for you.
+They have been serving freshly baked goods from their own patisserie for over 20 years.
+But savoury dishes with seasonal ingredients are also on the menu.
+In the warmer months, the outdoor area offers pleasantly shaded seating and is also the perfect place for a hearty breakfast.

 Kirchpl.
 1